LordAmit/lordamit.github.io/source/_posts/2016-03-04-remixos-resident-mode-in-virtual-machine.markdown

 categories: [tutorial, android, Linux]
 ---

 Long story short, it is now possible to run Remix OS in Virtual Machine (or Virtual Box) in resident mode.
+{% img center https://farm2.staticflickr.com/1481/25837025506_8cc2d7d6e8_b.jpg 1024 576 'Remix OS in Virtual Machine' %}

 How?

 <!-- more -->